 If you have any questions, concerns or complaints relating to our handling of personal information, please contact us as described in this Policy.
 You may also contact the relevant governmental authority (e.g., the UK Information Commissioner’s Office for UK individuals) with a complaint related to our handling of your personal information.
 However, we invite you to give us a chance to resolve the situation directly.
 Your privacy is important to us, and we will do our very best to address your concerns.

-To exercise your rights in this EU/UK Notice or under the Data Protection Legislation (including to request further information on the mechanisms we have put in place in relation to personal information transfers outside the EU), to notify us of your preferences, or to provide us with complaints, concerns or questions, please contact us as follows:
+To exercise your rights in this EU/UK Notice or under the Data Protection Legislation (including to request further information on the mechanisms we have put in place in relation to personal information transfers outside the EU), to notify us of your preferences, please contact us as follows: